Félix Houphouët-Boigny: Economic policies in the 1960s and 1970s

-Crisis in Côte d'Ivoire
+Crisis in Ivory Coast

 Economy on the brink of collapse

-Beginning in 1978, the economy of Côte d'Ivoire experienced a serious decline due to the sharp downturn in international market prices of coffee and cocoa.
+Beginning in 1978, the economy of Ivory Coast experienced a serious decline due to the sharp downturn in international market prices of coffee and cocoa.
 The decline was perceived as fleeting, since its impact on planters was buffered by the Caistab, the agricultural marketing board, which ensured them a livable income.
 The next year, in order to contain a sudden drop in the prices of exported goods, Houphouët-Boigny raised prices to resist international tariffs on raw materials.
-However, by applying only this solution, Côte d'Ivoire lost more than 700 billion CFA francs between 1980 and 1982.
+However, by applying only this solution, Ivory Coast lost more than 700 billion CFA francs between 1980 and 1982.
 From 1983 to 1984, Côte d'Ivoire fell victim to a drought that ravaged nearly 400,000 hectares of forest and 250,000 hectares of coffee and cocoa plants.
-To address this problem, Houphouët-Boigny travelled to London to negotiate an agreement on coffee and cocoa prices with traders and industrialists; by 1984, the agreement had fallen apart and Côte d'Ivoire was engulfed in a major financial crisis.
+To address this problem, Houphouët-Boigny travelled to London to negotiate an agreement on coffee and cocoa prices with traders and industrialists; by 1984, the agreement had fallen apart and Ivory Coast was engulfed in a major financial crisis.

 Even the production of the offshore oil drilling and petrochemical industries, developed to supply the Caistab, was affected by the 1986 worldwide economic recession.
-Côte d'Ivoire, which had bought planters' harvests for double the market price, fell into heavy debt.
+Ivory Coast, which had bought planters' harvests for double the market price, fell into heavy debt.
 By May 1987, the foreign debt had reached US$10 billion, prompting Houphouët-Boigny to suspend payments of the debt.
 Refusing to sell off its supply of cocoa, the country shut down its exports in July and forced world rates to increase.
 However, this "embargo" failed.
 In November 1989, Houphouët-Boigny liquidated his enormous stock of cocoa to big businesses to jump-start the economy.
-Gravely ill at this time, he named a Prime Minister (the post was unoccupied since 1960), Alassane Ouattara, who established a series of belt-tightening economic measures to bring the country out of debt.
+Gravely ill at this time, he named a prime minister (the post was unoccupied since 1960), Alassane Ouattara, who established a series of belt-tightening economic measures to bring the country out of debt.